Hydra 70: United States

-In the U.S. Army, Hydra 70 rockets are fired from the AH-64A Apache and AH-64D Apache Longbow helicopters using M261 19-tube rocket launchers, and the OH-58D Kiowa Warrior using seven-tube M260 rocket launchers.
+In the U.S. Army, Hydra 70 rockets are fired from the AH-64 Apache and AH-64D Apache Longbow helicopter variants using M261 19-tube rocket launchers, and the OH-58D Kiowa Warrior using seven-tube M260 rocket launchers.
 In the U.S. Marine Corps, either the M260 or M261 launchers are employed on the AH-1W SuperCobra and AH-1Z Viper, depending upon the mission.
 The M260 and M261 are used with the Mk 66 series of rocket motor, which replaced the Mk 40 series.
 The Mk 66 has a reduced system weight and provides a remote fuze setting interface.
 Hydra 70s have also been fired from UH-60 and AH-6 series aircraft in US Army service.

 The AH-1G Cobra and the UH-1B "Huey" used a variety of launchers including the M158 seven-tube and M200 19-tube rocket launchers designed for the Mk 40 rocket motor; however, these models have been replaced by upgraded variants in the U.S. Marine Corps because they were not compatible with the Mk 66 rocket motor.
-The Hydra 70 rocket system is also used by the U.S. Navy, and the U.S. Air Force.
+The Hydra 70 rocket system is also used by the U.S. Navy and the U.S. Air Force.

 Common U.S. Mk 66 compatible launchers

 Accidents

-In 2019, a 72-year-old Taiwanese man was killed by a discarded Hydra rocket which he had cut into with an electric saw, believing it to be a length of pipe.
+In 2019, a 72-year-old Taiwanese man was killed after a discarded Hydra rocket which he had cut into with an electric saw exploded.
+He had believed it to be a length of pipe.
 The rocket had been caught in the net of a fishing vessel and then discarded by the crew ashore as scrap metal.